 Too much vitamin D supplementation can lead to more absorption of calcium in the body.

 Increased calcium deposits in the bloodstream might lead to the formation of kidney stones.
-This can be vital as it might lead to kidney failure and impair the body’s normal functioning .
+According to NIH, this can be vital as it might lead to kidney failure and impair the body’s normal functioning .

 If you suspect an overdose of vitamin D supplements, your doctor might recommend intravenous fluids and other medications.